-I’ve not hosted very many blog giveaways, but when I have in the past the numbers of entry’s have always been pretty dismal and very disappointing.
-I could never understand why the numbers of entries for my giveaways were so low, but always dismissed it thinking it was related to traffic until recently when I realised that didn’t make sense anymore.
-So I decided to take a different tack and started to research and look at what others were doing when they were hosting giveaways.
-Like a puzzle lots of different things started to come together until I had a pretty comprehensive list of things to do when hosting a giveaway.
+When I first started hosting blog giveaways the number of entries were pretty dismal.
+I could never understand why the numbers of entries were so low, but dismissed it thinking it was related to traffic until I realised that didn’t make sense.
+So I decided to take a different tack and started to research and look at what others were doing when they were hosting successful blog giveaways.
+Like a puzzle lots of different things started to come together until I had a pretty comprehensive list of things to do.
 Things that many have done to help to get them tens, hundreds and in some instances even thousands of entries for their giveaways.

 Getting Set Up

 To start with, make sure you have the right type of blog set up to host a giveaway.
 For example, there are limitations on WordPress hosted blogs that prevent running a giveaway.
 Generally as a rule of thumb, if you are self hosted you can run a giveaway.

 Use a plug-in like Gleam or Rafflecopter to host and moderate your competition.
 Have a look around at whats out there and find one that suits what you are looking for.
 These seem to be the most popular two.

 Make sure you write and include specific T&Cs for your competition.
 You can include a range of things, but at the very least you should note any limitations to competition entries, e.g UK entrants only, or over 18 entries only, when the competion opens and closes, how the winner will be selected and contacted, when the prize will be sent and who it will be sent by.

 Consider what you’d like to promote for yourself and/or the brand that you are working with and tailor the giveaway entry options accordingly.
 For example, do you want to drive more traffic to a twitter account or You Tube channel, or do you want to encourage more blog comments which could contain a wealth of useful information.
 Decide and then tailor.